GituserAbi/WebScrapping-and-KeplerData-classification/README.md

 Random Forest Classification - 93% accuracy,
 Support Vector Machine - 97% accuracy,
 K-Nearest Neighbors - 91% accuracy
 All the model accuracies fall above 90% indicating it to be suitable models for this dataset.
-But with ceratain differences,
+But with certain differences,
 SVM and LR tend to be the best among all the four models.

 5.What are the different types of metrics that can be used to evaluate the model?